cosmos/ibc-go/docs/architecture/adr-026-ibc-client-recovery-mechanisms.md

     1. `allow_update_after_misbehaviour` (boolean, default true).
 Note that this flag has been deprecated, it remains to signal intent but checks against this value will not be enforced.
 1. Require Tendermint light clients (ICS 07) to expose the following additional state mutation functions
     1. `Unfreeze()`, which unfreezes a light client after misbehaviour and clears any frozen height previously set
-1. Add a new governance proposal, `MsgRecoverClient`, in the `x/ibc` module
+1. Add a new governance proposal with `MsgRecoverClient`.
     1. Create a new Msg with two client identifiers (`string`) and a signer.
     1. The first client identifier is the proposed client to be updated.
 This client must be either frozen or expired.
     1. The second client is a substitute client.
 It carries all the state for the client which may be updated.
 It must have identitical client and chain parameters to the client which may be updated (except for latest height, frozen height, and chain-id).
 It should be continually updated during the voting period.